pnp/sp-dev-fx-extensions/samples/react-field-pnp-file-type-renderer/README.md

 ## Features

-`FieldFileTypeRenderer` allows to render list column similary to Type (DocIcon) column.
+`FieldFileTypeRenderer` allows to render list column similarly to Type (DocIcon) column.
 The sample shows how to get needed properties from `listItem` property of the field render event and provide them to the `FieldFileTypeRenderer`.
 It also shows how to apply custom CSS class and styles to the renderer.

 ## Debug URL for testing

 Here's a debug URL for testing this sample.
+Make sure to replace `InternalFieldName` with the internal field name of the column you wish to display the file field renderer.

 ```
 ?debugManifestsFile=https://localhost:4321/temp/manifests.js&loadSPFX=true&fieldCustomizers={"InternalFieldName":{"id":"eb28c870-e1fc-4e0c-80be-968c314fdb8c","properties":{}}}